 Cucumber: Chop one cucumber.
-I slice the cucumber into 1/4 inch circles.
-Then stack the slices on top of each other and cut into quarters.
+I slice the cucumber into ¼ inch circles.
+Then stack the slices on top of each other and cut them into quarters.

-Onion: I chose to use a red onion, because it's commonly used in Mediterranean cuisine.
-Half of a large red onion is plenty, and I chop it into bite size portions.
+Onion: I chose to use a red onion because it's commonly used in Mediterranean cuisine.
+Half of a red onion is plenty, and I dice it finely.

 Chickpeas: One 15oz can of drained chickpeas is perfect to add protein, fiber and texture!

 Oil: ¼ cup olive oil

 Apple Cider Vinegar: 2 tablespoons to add tartness to the vinaigrette.